willfindlay/COMP5900X-TrustedComputing/notes/notes.md

   its public key
   * Verifier can validate this quote using Intel Attestation Service (IAS)
   * Then they can establish an encrypted channel directly to the enclave

+### Related Work

+__SGX Enclaves vs Offline Guessing__

+* Most proposals either encrypt or take an HMAC
+  * But they all assume a trusted server
+  * No consideration for password confidentiality in software (outside of the enclave)

+## Bootstrapping Trust in Commodity Computers

+* Not looking at trusted computing specifically

+* Rather, considering the older area of bootstrapping trust
+  * Trusted computing could be considered a newer subset of this area

+Some important issues:

+* Foundation of trust
+* Usability issues w.r.t. conveying computer state to humans

+### Secure Boot

+* Measure each step in the boot process
+  * Abort the boot if we observe an incorrect measurement

+* Authorization requires a signature from a public trust authority
+  * The authority's public key would be embedded in firmware

+* The user can verify that their system booted securely merely by checking whether boot was successful

+* The remote party can only verify that the computer has been booted into an authorized state
+  * It cannot learn precise details about that state

+### Storage Access Control via Code Identity

+* Use case: long-term protection of secrets

+* IBM 4758 uses software privilege layers to store data
+  * Higher levels cannot access lower levels
+  * Physical tampering with the device results in erasure of secrets (presumably by discarding an encryption key?)

+* TPMs use:
+  * Sealing produces a ciphertext that includes PCR state, takes place __on the TPM__
+  * Binding produces a ciphertext that does not include PCR state, takes place __outside the TPM__
+  * Sealing can be used to verify integrity, binding cannot
+  * But both require the correct PCR state in order for decryption to occur

+* To prevent replay attacks (on sealed/bound ciphertext), TPM includes a monotonic counter, but application developers must take care to use this counter properly

+### Remote Attestation

+* Secure boot model does not capture enough information to inform a remote party
+  * TODO: Is this why Viau doesn't consider it a trust trusted computing technology?

+* Full co-processors can store historical configuration changes, wiping secrets only when an epoch changes
+  * TODO: Figure out what the actual difference is when deciding whether an update is a configuration change or an epoch change

+* TPMs only rely on measurements during the current boot cycle (no information from previous boot cycles is preserved)
+  * Less flexible

+* How TPM attestation works:
+  * TPM generates an AIK key pair, with the public portion known to the verifier (e.g. Intel servers)
+  * Verifier supplies a nonce to the attestor (prevent replay attacks)
+  * Ask the TPM to generate a Quote (digital signature covering the nonce, PCR state)
+  * Attestor sends the quote + the PCR state to the verifier
+  * Verifier checks the signature against its nonce and the list of known-good PCR states

+### Reboot Attacks (AKA Reset Attacks)

+* Basically a TOCTOU attack
+* Physically co-located adversary waits until the verifier receives an attestation, then reboots the machine into a malicious software image

+* Mitigating this attack requires binding ephemeral keys to currently executing software
+  * Rebooting destroys the trusted communication tunnel, preventing the attack

+### How to Link Code Identity to Secure Channels

+* Include a measurement of the public key in an extend operation
+  * Now the public key is also reflected in the TPM's PCRs

+### Privacy Concerns

+* Binding a unique identity to a piece of hardware results in privacy concerns
+  * User does not want to be uniquely identifiable by any third party

+#### Identity CAs

+* TPM generates an AIK associated with a pseudonym
+* Then a trusted third party (Privacy CA) verifies the correctness of the user's hardware using the public part of an EK (stored in the TPM's hardware) and issues a trust certificate corresponding with the pseudonym

+#### Direct Anonymous Attestation (DAA)

+* DAA is completely decentralized (unlike privacy CAs)
+  * Uses a group signature scheme
+  * But with no privileged group manager (anonymity can never be revoked)

+* An adversary's credentials can be invalidated without ever learning the adversary's identity

+* Use zero-knowledge proofs to interact with the verifier

+### Knowing Platform State vs Trust

+* Just because you know platform state doesn't mean you can trust it
+* Systems are complex  and unverifiable
+  * There could be lots of buggy software in a given configuration

+* OS and application code changes rapidly over time, meaning:
+  1. we need to constantly update expected measurements and;
+  2. we have no guarantees that updates don't introduce new vulnerabilities

+* "State-space explosion"

+#### Techniques to Solve This

+1. Privilege layering
+  * Record the launch of a long-term core (e.g. and SELinux kernel)
+  * Bind secrets to the long-term core
+  * Now verify that the enforcer is configured with the correct policy
+2. Virtualization
+  * Virtualize workloads using virtual machines
+  * Measure the VMM which launches the VMs
+3. Late Launch
+  * Start measurement at a later point, for example at the point when a VM is launched
+  * A special instruction can reset platform state before measurement
+  * This greatly shortens the chain of trust, focuses on more security-relevant code
+4. Code Constraints
+  * Enforce CFI using inline reference monitors (can be dynamically injected into code)
+  * Then measure the integrity of that code
+  * We now only need to verify that the inline reference monitors are correct
+5. Outsourcing
+  * Outsource the problem of interpreting code to a trusted third party
+  * E.g. obtain certificates from software providers
+  * Include certificates with attestation

+### Roots of Trust

+* Typical basis for root of trust:
+  * Private key stored securely in hardware
+  * Trusted third-party is in possession of the public component

+### Cuckoo Attack

+* When malware on a trusted platform forwards the attestation request to another attacker-controlled platform, which "confirms" the request